-Skills and capabilities related to employability

-8. Demonstrate the ability to plan for, and critically reflect upon, effective learning environments in a range of contexts MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip 9.
+Skills Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s Award 9.
+Demonstrate the ability to plan for, and critically reflect upon, effective learning environments in a range of contexts MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip 10.
 Demonstrate the ability to assimilate practical and theoretical information from a range of disciplines and critically apply that information to coaching/teaching practice in order to enhance athlete/pupil development and performance MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip